Volunteer Work, Animal Welfare

 - Full board

-- Airport pick-up in San José with overnight stay in San José
+- Airport pick-up in San José with 2 overnight stays in San José

 - Transfer from San José accommodation to bus terminal for journey to project site *